aalises/bicing-nearest-station-app/README.md

 # Bicing Nearest Station App

 Mobile App that tells you information about the nearest Bicing station.
+You can choose whether you are **returning or renting** a bike so it filters out the stations that do not have bikes or spaces available.

+You can also open in Google Maps the directions to get to the bicing station.

 **TODO List**

-- Do some units tests for sanitizers and `getClosestStation`
-- Implement `AsyncStorage` for caching the data
-- Add Button to open in maps and of course style everything and make it fancy
+- Style everything
+- Modularize in components + test